-As already discussed above, hard anodized aluminum cookware is very hard and durable.
-Because of this, it does not easily dent during accidental bumps or knock offs.
+As already discussed above, hard-anodized aluminum cookware is very hard and durable.
+Because of this, it does not easily dent during accidental bumps or knock-offs.
 It could last for generations with suitable maintenance.

 Hard-anodized cookware is pretty heavy.
-It is after going the coating process that makes it weigh a ton.
+It is after going through the coating process that it weighs a ton.
 So for petite chefs, this might not be very ideal for you.
-You need extra precaution when transferring this cookware with So for petite chefs, this might not be very ideal for you.
-You need extra precaution when transferring this cookware with hot meal in it.
+You need extra precaution when transferring this cookware with a hot meal.